 For many families, an older relative suffering a fall can be a motivator to find a long term care home for them.
 Although such a decision is made with their relative’s safety in mind, it may not be necessary.

-There are other causes that contribute to falls, besides being frail or suffering from poor eyesight.
-Researchers at Massachusetts General Hospital have found that illnesses such as; urinary tract infections, respiratory infections and bloodstream infection can lead to falls.
+There are other causes that contribute to falls in the elderly, besides being frail or suffering from poor eyesight.
+Researchers at Massachusetts General Hospital have found that illnesses such as urinary tract infections, respiratory infections and bloodstream infection can lead to falls.
 The symptoms the infections cause like low blood pressure and dizziness explain why people have falls when ill.

 A Telecare alarm may be a good solution for those prone to feeling under the weather, as it will enable them to keep their independence by staying at home.
 The Telecare system is easy to use and allows the user to wear a MyAmie Pendant around their wrist or neck.
 If the the wearer has a fall then he or she simply needs to press the red button on their pendant and help will soon be with them.